-During this session, Dr Oliver Pack, Fertility Specialist at IVF-Life Alicante discussed the main causes of miscarriages and ways to overcome this.
+During this session, Dr Oliver Pack, a Fertility Specialist discussed the main causes of miscarriages and ways to overcome this.
 Dr Pack also shared a few of his past patients’ cases to present what has been done to achieve a successful pregnancy.

 Miscarriages are a very frequent question because unfortunately, they are very common.
 About 25% of all pregnant women will experience a miscarriage to some extent.
 When we do IVF, we always come to know when a miscarriage occurs.
 However, in women who conceive through regular sexual intercourse, they might just experience a delay in their period and not even realize that there was an embryo implantation.
 There are many different reasons why pregnancies end in miscarriage, and it can be a combination of several factors.

 Insufficient placentation is one of the mechanisms behind miscarriage.
 When the placenta stops developing, the embryo doesn’t receive enough nutrition for growth and development.
 The development of the placenta is crucial for the embryo’s well-being.
 There are many unknown mechanisms involved in this process of placentation.

 A biochemical pregnancy occurs when an embryo undergoes a superficial implantation, and the placenta starts to develop.
 However, upon scanning, no embryo or sac is visible.
 It’s important to differentiate between biochemical pregnancies and clinical pregnancies, where we can see a visible embryo.
 Miscarriages usually occur in the early stages of pregnancy, between weeks 5 and 12, with the majority happening between weeks 5 and 8 or 9.
 Miscarriages after week 12 are relatively rare.
 The causes of early and late miscarriages can be different, and there’s also the concept of premature delivery where the baby is born but doesn’t survive.